Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Algorithms

 \end{restatable}

 The rates of piecewise constant approximation are thus optimal for $m=1$, but not for $m>1$.
 For $m>1$, using a combination with higher-order function approximation as in \Cref{ex:tradeoff_more_points}, it is possible to achieve the rate $O_{m, d}(Bn^{-m/d})$ with runtime $O_{m, d}(n^m)$.
-The result above also shows that the piecewise constant log-partition method can achieve the faster rate $O(n^{-2/d})$ of midpoint quadrature only outside of the optimization regime.
+The result above also shows that the piecewise constant log-partition method can achieve the faster rate $O(Bn^{-2/d})$ of midpoint quadrature only outside of the optimization regime.
 We leave it as an open problem whether such faster rates are also achieved for sampling with $\DTV$ or $\DW$. \cite{achddou_minimax_2019} analyze a combination of piecewise constant approximation with rejection sampling, but in a setting incomparable to ours.
 They also note that piecewise constant approximation achieves optimal rates for Hölder classes of functions.

-Beyond piecewise constant approximations, piecewise linear approximations also allow for efficient sampling and log-partition estimation, and they should allow to achieve convergence rates of $O_{m, d}(Bn^{-2/d})$.
+Beyond piecewise constant approximations, piecewise linear approximations also allow for efficient sampling and log-partition estimation, and they should allow achieving convergence rates of $O_{m, d}(Bn^{-2/d})$.
 We leave a precise analysis of this approach as an open problem.